MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-mak.md

 - Before you install Office 2016, you can use the [Office Customization Tool (OCT)](#configure-mak-activation-in-the-office-customization-tool-oct) or the [Config.xml file](#configure-mak-activation-in-the-configxml-file).

-- After you install Office 2016, you can use the [product UI](#change-the-key-by-using-the-product-ui), the [Volume Activation Management Tool (VAMT)](/windows/deployment/volume-activation/volume-activation-management-tool), the [ospp.vbs script](tools-to-manage-volume-activation-of-office.md#ospp), or [enable a non-admin user to activate using MAK](#enable-a-non-admin-user-to-activate-office-by-using-mak).
+- After you install Office 2016, you can use the [product UI](#change-the-key-by-using-the-product-ui), the [Volume Activation Management Tool (VAMT)](/windows/deployment/volume-activation/volume-activation-management-tool), the [ospp.vbs script](tools-to-manage-volume-activation-of-office.md#ospp), or [enable a non-admin user to activate Office using MAK](#enable-a-non-admin-user-to-activate-office-by-using-mak).

 ### Configure MAK activation in the Office Customization Tool (OCT)